I2PC/xmipp/README.md

 # Standalone installation
 Standalone installation of Xmipp is recommended for researchers and developers.
 This installation allows you to use Xmipp without Scipion.
-However, in the next section it is explained how to make link it with Scipion.
+However, in the next section it is explained how to link it with Scipion.
 Start by cloning the repository and then navigate to the right directory.

 `git clone https://github.com/I2PC/xmipp.git && cd xmipp`